jaantollander/dotfiles-arch/README.md

 export DOTFILES=$HOME/dotfiles
 ```

-Let's install Yay as an helper for installing packages from the Arch User Repository (AUR).
+Let's install Yay as a helper for installing packages from the Arch User Repository (AUR).

 ```bash
 bash $DOTFILES/yay/install.sh